jchapman3773/DefinitelyNotMNIST/README.md

 ## Overview
 Data consist of images of the letters A-J written in a variety of (unusual!) fonts.
 Image size is 28 x 28.

+There were two datasets: a small dataset and a large dataset.
+The small dataset consisted of 18724 images while the large dataset had
 The data was split into training (13201 images) and validation (5523 images) sets.

 ## Convolutional Neural Network

 ### Structure
+We started by building a Convolutional Nueral Network to approach this problem.
+Our final model
 ### Results

 ## Transfer Learning